 All doctoral students have to get an ORCID (Open Research and Contributor ID), a code that uniquely identifies scientific and other academic authors and contributors.
-This will be needed to fill in the requested information in the Cineca web page, and is a code now requested by many journals for publishing.
+This will be needed to fill in the requested information in the Cineca web page, is a code now requested by many journals for publishing and is mandatory according to the recent AVA3 guidelines.

-7.4.5 Off-site PhD activity
+7.4.4 Off-site PhD activity